Cosmian/cloudproof-big-data/README.md

  - "country="+country

-All values are converted to lower case before indexing Values are indexed in a DSE Cassandra database 5.1.20.
+All values are converted to lower case before indexing

+Values are indexed in a DSE Cassandra database 5.1.20.
 Everything is encrypted in the DB.

-A search for "Douglas" will retrieve all the Douglas, first name or last name A search for "first=Douglas" will only retrieve the Douglas used as a first name
+A search for "Douglas" will retrieve all the Douglas, first name or last name

+A search for "first=Douglas" will only retrieve the Douglas used as a first name

 #### Attributes Based Encryption

  - Enc: encryption with an ABE public key and policy attributes determined from the content of the transaction.
 Each transaction/line is considered unique and becomes a file in HDFS with name `Base58(SHA-256(content))`

- - Dec: decryption with an user private key of authorised transactions collected in a clear text file.
-The access policy of the key determines which transactions can be decrypted.
+ - Dec: decryption with an user private key of authorised records collected in a clear text file.
+The access policy of the key determines which records can be decrypted.

 ### Policy